swiftlang/swift-evolution/visions/swift-testing.md

 )
 ```

+Then, test authors may attach these macros to functions or types in a test
+target.
 Here are some usage examples:

 ```swift
 import Testing